 This is a simple 4-step routine that you can follow every evening for cleansed and refreshed skin that doesn’t suffer from breakouts and blackheads.

 Step 1: Makeup remover or cleanser

-For the night time, you can either choose an oil-based cleanser or some micellar water for a gentle but deep cleansing effect.
-Micellar water is fantastic at removing dirt and makeup, and it dissolves all the impurities immediately to leave you with glowing skin.
+Micellar water is fantastic for removing dirt and makeup, and it dissolves all the impurities immediately to leave you with clear, glowing skin.

-While an oil cleanser sounds counterproductive (after all, you probably don’t want to add MORE oil to your already oily skin), but it actually does wonders for oily skin by attracting all the unwanted oils and lifting them out of your skin.
-Here’s the list of best oils for oily skin!
+While an oil cleanser sounds counterproductive (after all, it feels like you don’t want to add any MORE oil to your already oily skin), it actually does wonders for oily skin by attracting all the unwanted oils and lifting them off of your skin.

-P. S. If you’re interested in preventing fine lines, wrinkles and age spots, check out the best anti-aging skincare ingredients as well!
+If you’re interested in preventing fine lines, wrinkles, and age spots, check out the best anti-aging skincare ingredients as well!

 Step 3: Apply an eye cream